Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 What Exactly Is Kratom?

-Although marketed as having healing powers, or even as an alternative to opioids, kratom is not safe to consume.
-Medical professionals have determined that the dangers far outweigh any benefit.
-Moreover, the active ingredient in kratom varies widely by plant, making drug’s effects unpredictable.
+Moreover, the active ingredient in kratom varies widely by plant, making its effects unpredictable.
 This leads to a risk of overdose and serious side-effects, including seizures, hallucinations, chills, vomiting, liver damage or even death.
 For these reasons, kratom has made our list of drugs to watch in 2021.

 Is Kratom Legal Near Me?

-In the United States, kratom is not regulated.
+In the United States, kratom is not federally regulated.
 This means that no government body checks or guarantees the quality and safety of kratom products purchased in the U.S., including online.
-Because of the drug’s harmful effects and addictive properties, the Drug Enforcement Agency (DEA) is considering labeling kratom a controlled substance.
+Because of the drug’s harmful effects and addictive properties, the Drug Enforcement Agency (DEA) has considered labeling kratom a controlled substance.

 Although kratom is technically legal at the federal level, some states and municipalities have chosen to ban the substance, making it illegal to sell, possess, grow, or use it.
 Others have imposed age restrictions.
 Below is an overview of the legality of kratom in every U.S. state.